 Other external funds.
-Provide any additional comments:
+(Please specify):

 6.3.
 Considering the capacity of the agencies for taking follow-up actions identified in Section 6.1, enter the most appropriate answers for the following indicators and use the last column on the right to record the selected score.
+If you are completing this questionnaire electronically, total and average scores will automatically populate.
+If you are completing this questionnaire by hand, calculate and record the total and average scores where indicated.

 Indicator 6A.
-Agency capacity Capacity assessment 0 1 2 3 6A.1.
+Agency capacity Capacity assessment Score 0 1 2 3 6A.1.
 Are agencies informed of RFMO compliance review process outcomes and needed follow-up actions ?
 Most agencies are not informed (0) Some agencies are informed (1) Most agencies are informed (2) All agencies are informed (3) 6A.2.
 Are agencies aware of deadlines to respond to RFMO requests on compliance matters?
 Most agencies are not aware (0) Some agencies are aware (1) Most agencies are aware (2) All agencies are aware (3) 6A.3 .
 Do agencies have the capacity to respond to RFMO compliance review process outcomes?
-Most agencies do not have capacity (0) Some agencies have capacity (1) Most agencies have capacity (2) All agencies have capacity (3) 6A total score If completing manually, add all scores for this indicator 6A average score If completing manually, divide the total score for this indicator by 3
+Most agencies do not have capacity (0) Some agencies have capacity (1) Most agencies have capacity (2) All agencies have capacity (3) 6A total score If completing manually, add all scores for this indicator 6A average score If comple ting manually, divid e the total score for this indicator by 3

 Indicator 6B.
 Personnel and knowledge base Capacity assessment 0 1 2 3 6B.1.
 Do agencies have sufficient personnel to follow up on RFMO compliance review process outcomes?
 Agencies do not have sufficient personnel (0) Agencies have sufficient personnel for some outcomes (1) Agencies have sufficient personnel for most outcomes (2) Agencies have sufficient personnel for all outcomes (3) 6B.2.
 Are personnel adequately trained to respond to RFMO compliance review process outcomes?
 Personnel are not adequately trained (0) Some personnel are adequately trained (1) Most personnel are adequately trained (2) All personnel are adequately trained (3) 6B.3.
 Do agencies provide sufficient supervision and support to maximize the efficiency and effectiveness of follow-up actions?
-No agencies provide supervision and support (0) Some agencies provide supervision and support (1) Most agencies provide supervision and support (2) All agencies provide supervision and support (3) 6B total score If completing manually, add all scores for this indicator 6B average score If completing manually, divide the total score for this indicator by 3 Indicator 6C.
-Personnel and knowledge base Capacity a ssessment Score 0 Capacity a ssessment 2 3 Score O No agencies have systems (O) All agencies have systems (3) Score 6C.1.
-Do agencies have systems to identify the capacity development they need to effectively respond to RFMO compliance review process No agencies have systems 1 Some agencies have systems 2 Most agencies have systems All agencies have systems Score 6C.1.
-Do agencies have systems to identify the capacity development they need to effectively respond to RFMO compliance review process outcomes?
-6C.2.
-Do agencies have capacity to update technologies and systems to adequately respond to RFMO compliance review process No agencies have systems (0) No agencies can update technologies and systems within a year Some agencies have systems (1) Some agencies can update technologies and systems within a year (1) Most agencies have systems (2) Most agencies can update technologies and systems within a year All agencies have systems (3) All agencies can update technologies and systems within a year (3) Score
+No agencies provide supervision and support (0) Some agencies provide supervision and support (1) Most agencies provide supervision and support (2) All agencies provide supervision and support (3) 6B total score If completing mo anually, add all score es for this indicator 6B average score lf comple ting manually, divid e the total score for this indicator by 3 Indicator 6C.
+Technology and systems Capacity a ssessment Score 0 1 2 3 6C.1.
+Do agencies have systems to identify the capacity development they need to effectively respond to RFMO compliance review process No agencies have systems (0) Some agencies have systems (1) Most agencies have systems All agencies have systems outcomes? () (2) (3) No agencies can update technologies and systems within a year (0) Some agencies can update technologies and systems within a year (1) (2) Most agencies can update technologies and systems within a year (2) (3) All agencies can update technologies and systems within a year (3) 6C.2.
+Do agencies have capacity to update technologies and systems to adequately respond to RFMO compliance review process No agencies can update technologies and systems within a year Some agencies can update technologies and systems within a year (1) Most agencies can update technologies and systems within a year All agencies can update technologies and systems within a year (3)